Christian-lyc/model_compression-citizen-science-/README.md

 This is the code for the paper A Comparison of Deep Neural Network Compression for Citizen-Driven Tick and Mosquito Surveillance.

+Note: in order to run the code, some adaption need to be done for Ultralytics package, see modification folder.